 From the north, take the Mestre Est-Favorita exit.

 Follow the signs to your destination, depending on whether you'd prefer to park on the mainland (which is easier) or at the edge of Venice's historic center (which can be easy or a nightmare, depending on whether traffic on the causeway is backed up).

 To avoid high parking costs and traffic jams, it's best to park in Mestre on the mainland.
-(The San Giuliano parking lot is convenient: It's located by the water, and you can catch a boat directly to Venice's historic center.)

 If you're brave, well-heeled, or visiting in low season, cross the Ponte della Libertà (the bridge or causeway from the mainland to Venice) and look for a parking space at: